SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

-The tests that did not pass \(if any\) are listed in the right-hand panes of the _Test Runner_.
+The tests that did not pass \(if any\) are listed in the right-hand panes of the &nbsp;_Test Runner_.
 If you want to debug one, to see why it failed, just click on the name.
 Alternatively, you can execute one of the following expressions:

 ```